-The Word is Sacred, Sacred is the Word- the Indian Manuscript Tradition by B. N. Goswamy with contributions from Dhritabrata Bhattacharya, Yashaswini Chandra, Kakul Fatima, Jagdish Mittal, D. K. Rana, Rita Devi Sharma, Sanjukta Sunderason and Gitanjali Surendran

-Publishers: National Mission for Manuscripts New Delhi and Niyogi Offset Pvt.
-Ltd., New Delhi
+The Word is Sacred, Sacred is the Word- the Indian Manuscript Tradition by B. N. Goswamy with contributions from Dhritabrata Bhattacharya, Yashaswini Chandra, Kakul Fatima, Jagdish Mittal, D. K. Rana, Rita Devi Sharma, Sanjukta Sunderason and Gitanjali Surendran Publishers: National Mission for Manuscripts, New Delhi and Niyogi Offset Pvt.
+Ltd., New Delhi released by Smt.
+Ambika Soni, Minister for Tourism and Culture in February 2007 in a function which also saw the launch of database of 1 million manuscripts on the web.

 Vijñānanidhi: Manuscript Treasures of India: A catalogue of select manuscripts declared 'Vijñānanidhi: Manuscript Treasures of India' has also been prepared by the Mission.
-This was released by
+This was